michaelsiddall/redux-feedback-loop/README.md

 ### Input Valiation

-Each step should only allow the user to go to the next step if a score was provided.
+Each step should only allow the user to advance to the next step if a score was provided.

 The `Comments` step does not need to be validated, an empty value is okay.